Level 3: Advanced Integration

 Will the Electives Lottery schedule me in the same course more than once if I rank multiple months of the same course number?

 No. The software will only assign you to one section of the course—the highest ranked month available when your name is chosen.
-If you are placed in a first choice for a specific course (such as 2 weeks of lactation consult), the system
+If you are placed in a first choice for a specific course (such as two weeks of lactation consult), the system

 will disregard your later rankings of the same course for different weeks/months.